-Miss Puerto Rico has become Miss Universe five times.
+Miss Puerto Rico has become Miss Universe five times: 1970, 1985, 1993, 2001, 2006.
+Miss Puerto Rico 2019 was the runner up for Miss Universe.
 The Miss Universe Pageant is very popular on the Island.
 So, would statehood mean that Puerto Rico can’t field a Miss Universe candidate?

 Not according to Desireé Lowry, director of Puerto Rico’s Miss Universe pageant.